Measuring the influence of beliefs in belief networks: Motivating example

 Support for regime performance is reflected in satisfaction with various areas of governmental activity (economy, healthcare, democracy) and can be viewed as the belief of the citizens that the regime has fulfilled their expectations and wishes \citep{vanryzinPiecesPuzzleLinking2007,weberTrustPoliticiansSatisfaction2017}.
 These beliefs emerge as summative satisfaction judgments based on different individual performance perceptions (of various institutions or actors) \citep{vanryzinPiecesPuzzleLinking2007}.

 Support for regime institutions is very closely related to political trust in those institutions.
 This relationship between trust and support is an important issue in political science as both constructs have implications for the political health of a country \citep{warrenTrustDemocracy2018,newtonSocialPoliticalTrust2018}.
 Political trust is a type of future-based belief that politicians will serve the citizen's interests and implement their campaign promises \citep{weberTrustPoliticiansSatisfaction2017,taberyNetworkStructureTrust2020}.
-Unlike social trust, which is moralistic in nature, political trust has a rationalistic nature which is rooted in performance of regime's institutions and officials \citep{uslanerStudyTrust2018}.
 Recent approaches to political trust from a belief network perspective \citep{taberyNetworkStructureTrust2020,zhangNetworkAnalysisGlobal2021} have unveiled a complex structure of different trust beliefs and different studies had confirmed the association between political trust and beliefs related to satisfaction with democracy and other political institutions \citep{hoboltCitizenSatisfactionDemocracy2012,desimoneExpectationsFutureEconomic2021}.
 Based on these findings, we include measures of political trust in our belief network as beliefs expressing support for regime institutions.

 Support for regime principles in democratic societies is primarily reflected in satisfaction with democracy, which is often viewed as one of the most important elements for the success of a democratic system to implement effective public policies \citep{changMediaUseSatisfaction2018,desimoneExpectationsFutureEconomic2021} and important element of political health of democratic society \citep{claassenDoesPublicSupport2020,valgardssonWhatSatisfactionDemocracy2021}.
 Satisfaction with democracy has a close relationship with various political performance evaluations which rely on regime's record of policy outputs or outcomes \citep{norrisDoesDemocraticSatisfaction2012a,kollnWhatExplainsDynamics2021}.
 In order to differentiate between different principles of democratic regimes, we also include several measures related to the intrinsic quality of democratic governance \citep{andrainPoliticalDemocracyTrust2006} such as beliefs related to issue of giving voice to citizens, which is a measure of government responsiveness \citep{sarisAlternativeMeasurementProcedures2009}, and beliefs related to transparency, fairness and impartiality of political procedures.